What is Therapy?

 Parents and teachers are usually the first to recognize that a child has a problem with emotions or behavior.
 Still, the decision to seek professional help can be difficult and painful for a parent.
 The first step is to gently try to talk to the child.
 An honest open talk about feelings can often help.
 Parents may choose to consult with the child's physicians, teachers, members of the clergy, or other adults who know the child well.
 These steps may resolve the problems for the child and family.

-For a list of behaviors that can indicate difficulties, click here.
+Lear more about a list of behaviors that can indicate difficulties.

 What happens in therapy?